Sign up for our emails

 The unveiling of the Painted Hall in March 2019, following an £8.5m restoration project, marked a critical moment on our journey to building an extraordinary cultural destination.

 Our historic buildings and iconic grounds are filled with life.
-As well as one of London’s most popular attractions, welcoming over 1.2 million visitors every year, and the world’s most popular filming location, we also share the site with a vibrant community including the University of Greenwich and Trinity Laban Conservatoire of Music and Dance.
+As well as one of London’s most popular attractions, welcoming over 1.2 million visitors every year, and hailed as possibly the world’s most popular filming location, we also share the site with a vibrant community including the University of Greenwich and Trinity Laban Conservatoire of Music and Dance.

 Our forward mission is simple

 We want to share the history of the site with our visitors from around the world, but also to embrace the vibrancy of our onsite community of today.
-21st century Maritime Greenwich is alive with learning, creativity, music and arts festivals and we look forward to welcoming people of all ages and backgrounds to explore and experience what’s on offer.
+21st Century Maritime Greenwich is alive with learning, creativity, music and arts festivals and we look forward to welcoming people of all ages and backgrounds to explore and experience what’s on offer.
 Plan a visit.

 The most popular filming location in the world!